104 miles-----connecting 24 communities -----Boston to Northampton

 We organized it to be a fun day with a band, food and lots of brochures, posters and other information from every group/community along the corridor.
 Even though it was a workday, the hottest day of the year [in the 90s], and we had no ground-breaking or ribbon-cutting, over 400 people showed up.
 At that time, Golden Spike II was a the largest rail trail event ever held in the state.

 Two notable things came of Golden Spike II: 1.
 The formation of the Rail Trail, Bicycle and Pedestrian Caucus in the Massachusetts State House.
 This is the first such caucus operating at state government level in the U.S. and it is one of the largest bipartisan caucuses operating on Beacon Hill.
 2. The creation of the MassCentral Rail Trail Coalition-- MCRTC.
-We meet on a regular basis to give updates on each section of the trail, share ideas and contacts, and energize groups to work on their sections.
+We meet on an irregular basis to give updates on each section of the trail, share ideas and contacts, and energize groups to work on their sections.